-We all have our methods, I like to mix up my tasks as I find monotony really depressing.
+We all have our methods, I like to mix up my tasks as I find monotony really boring.
 What ever we do, if we are creative people, we need to find ways of letting out that spark without doing us harm.
 We also need to know where to apply that spark and what to do with it once we have it flaring.
 That creative side of our personality has to be given the space to exist in, and if it isn't allowed to breathe then it can make us really unhappy.

 So how do we use our creative side in a way that makes sense to the rest of the world?
 How do we be ourselves without having the unwanted labels which all too often come with people who call themselves “artistic”?
 We can look at a variety of behaviours and habits that are helpful for all of us, especially if we are creative types.